sssanjaya/linux-resources-monitoring-service/README.md

 - Linux OS (for system metrics)
 - Docker & Docker Compose (for InfluxDB/Grafana)

+**Note**: The project uses a minimal set of dependencies for better maintainability and security.

 ### Installation
 ```bash
 # Clone the repository